nandabritto/PP5/README.md

 ## Frameworks, Libraries & Programs Used

 + Balsamiq: Balsamiq was used to create the wireframes during the design process.
-+ Favicon Generator: Used to create favicon used on the website.
++ Favicon Generator: Used to develop favicon used on the website.
 + Font Awesome: Font Awesome was used on all pages to add icons for aesthetic and UX purposes.
 + Grammarly: Used to correct any spell mistakes on readme and app text.
 + Git: Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.